Say hello to your new winter meal obsession; Guinness Beef Stew!

 Using the guinness to deglaze the pot and let it sit for 10 minutes to infuse the vegetables with the Guinness’ signature taste.

-First things first, you are going to need a large heavy bottomed pot.
+First things first, you are going to need a large heavy bottomed pot, like a dutch oven.

-This is the one that I recommend.
 A pot like this will last for YEARS to come and will likely become one of your favorites too!
-I love it and believe it or not, it is my most used pot that I have in my kitchen! (perfect to add to that upcoming Christmas list ?)
+I love it and believe it or not, it is my most used pot that I have in my kitchen! (perfect to add to that upcoming Christmas list!)

 Browning the beef